 I attended Bucknell University from 2009 to 2013 and received Bachelor of Science degrees in both physics and mathematics.
 Since my undergraduate sophomore year, I have participated in a number of competitive summer research programs, workshops, and conferences.
 During the summer of 2011, I analyzed the emission patterns of three blazars at Bucknell University's REU program and presented my work at AAS the following winter.
 During the summer of 2012, I tested PSF (point spread function) fitting responses in prototype software at Fermi National Accelerator Laboratory under the direction of Dr. John Marriner.
 In June of 2014, I presented a poster on photometry of metal-poor stars at AAS, and I attended the Grace Hopper Celebration of Women in Computational Science the following October.

-In the winter of that year, I had a first-author publication accepted in the Astrophysical Journal and officially earned my M.S. in Physics and Astronomy from Dartmouth.
-I presented my work on my publication at January's AAS meeting and received an honorable mention in the Chambliss Astronomy Achievement graduate student poster contest.
-This past spring, I defended and passed my thesis proposal and attended the Cool Stars 19 conference hosted in Uppsala, Sweden.
-After returning briefly to the US to get married, I attended a course in parallel programming and supercomputing hosted by the Center for Scientific Computing in Finland.
+In the winter of 2015, I had a first-author publication accepted in the Astrophysical Journal and officially earned my M.S. in Physics and Astronomy from Dartmouth.
+I presented my work on this publication at January's AAS meeting and received an honorable mention in the Chambliss Astronomy Achievement graduate student poster contest.
+In May through July of 2016, I defended and passed my thesis proposal, attended the Cool Stars 19 conference hosted in Uppsala, Sweden, and participated in a course on parallel programming and supercomputing hosted by the Center for Scientific Computing in Finland.

 Between August and November of 2016, while working on the software development component of my thesis, I devoted a large amount of time to women's initiatives at Dartmouth and Hillary Clinton's presidental campaign.
 These efforts included being named president of and securing funding for Dartmouth's chapter of the national organization Graduate Women in Science and Engineering (GWISE).
 I will serve as president again this year.